 As an individual load your web page either on a desktop or a mobile phone, from any browser, depending on the font installed on their machine, your website may not display with your web font as your view on your end.

-Using web safe font ensures that your website visitors have a consistent experience as they as they view your pages.
+Using web safe font ensures that your website visitors have a consistent experience as they view your pages.

-Maintain a minimum number of fonts used in your website to have an appealing experience.
+Maintain a minimum number of fonts used on your website to have an appealing experience.

 The typefaces used need to be simple, clear and classical like serif, sans-serif and also, slab serif will communicate this clearly.